Sivanijaya/Python-Programming/README.md

 # Python-Programming
 A collection of Python programs covering fundamentals, control structures, functions, data structures, file handling, object-oriented programming, and mini projects for learning and practice.

-Of course 👍
-Here is your **README with new Mini Projects section replaced** (fresh Python-relevant projects instead of the common ones).

-You can copy-paste directly into GitHub.

----

-# Python Programming Repository

-A collection of Python programs covering fundamentals, control structures, functions, data structures, file handling, object-oriented programming, and mini projects for learning and practice.

----

  Contents Covered

 🔹 **Basics**